ENRIQUEZ21/compilerProject/README.md

 # Run the code
 - Clone the project in your PC with the following command : git clone https://github.com/ENRIQUEZ21/compilerProject.git
-- with your Terminal go to the compilerProject folder, and run the command flex Compiler.l to generate a lex.yy.c C file
+- with your Terminal go to the compilerProject folder, and run the command *flex Compiler.l* to generate a lex.yy.c C file
-- Then, run the command gcc lex.yy.c -o output to create an output
+- Then, run the command *gcc lex.yy.c -o output* to create an output
-- After that launch output in tour Terminal and enter a string to test the program
+- After that launch *output* in your Terminal and enter a string to test the program